jessykate/streamLDA/readme.txt

 Files provided:
-* onlineldavb.py: A package of functions for fitting LDA using stochastic optimization.
+* streamlda.py: A package of functions for fitting LDA using stochastic optimization.
+* dirichlet_words.py: A class to represent the evolving vocabulary as probability distributions over words and topics.
+Provides backoff estimates of unseen words.
-* onlinewikipedia.py: An example Python script that uses the functions in onlineldavb.py to fit a set of topics to the documents in Wikipedia.
+* streamwikipedia.py: An example Python script that uses the functions in streamlda.py to fit a set of topics to the documents in Wikipedia.
 * wikirandom.py: A package of functions for downloading randomly chosen Wikipedia articles.
-* printtopics.py: A Python script that displays the topics fit using the functions in onlineldavb.py.
+* printtopics.py: A Python script that displays the topics fit using the functions in streamlda.py.
-* dictnostops.txt: A vocabulary of English words with the stop words removed.
+* documentation.txt: More detailed commentary and implementation details.
 * readme.txt: This file.
-* COPYING: A copy of the GNU public license version 3.
+* LICENSE: A copy of the GNU public license version 3.

-You will need to have the numpy and scipy packages installed somewhere that Python can find them to use these scripts.
+Dependencies:
+* numpy
+* scipy
+* nltk

 Example:
-python onlinewikipedia.py 101
+python streamwikipedia.py 101
-python printtopics.py dictnostops.txt lambda-100.dat
+python printtopics.py

 This would run the algorithm for 101 iterations, and display the (expected value under the variational posterior of the) topics fit by